Author: A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand. September 2014.

 The reaction causes inflammation in the epidermis (contact dermatitis) and activation of melanocytes (pigment cells) to produce melanin pigment.

 Pigmentation due to phytophotodermatitis is partly epidermal melanosis (ie pigment is within the skin cells) and partly dermal melanosis (ie the pigment is deeper in the skin).

 Responsible plants include:

-Berloque dermatitis is a special form of phytophotodermatitis caused by exposure to perfumes.
+Berloque dermatitis (or trinket dermatitis) is a special form of phytophotodermatitis caused by exposure to perfumes.
 These perfumes contain a high concentration of bergapten (5-methoxypsoralens).

 Berloque dermatitis is rare nowadays, but may arise if an older fragrance is applied to the skin.
 Current regulations restrict the concentration of bergapten so that it is below the threshold required to cause contact dermatitis or pigmentation.

 The acute inflammatory dermatitis due to berloque dermatitis is sometimes unnoticed and the patient may present with streaky pigmentation on the neck or wrist.